wesnoth/haldric/FAQ.md

 However we can not guarantee that we can recreate every map to the full extend, especially those who are more complex than a standard skirmish.

+We might create additional maps, but we won't arbitarily remove or change existing maps.

 ### Singleplayer:

 Yes.

 Given the new technology, we have to recreate all content from scratch, including campaigns.

-This is a *lot* or work, and we will most likely only have *one* Campaign when Haldric first launches.
-We will see to (re)add more campaigns with future releases.
+This is a *lot* or work, and we will not be able to ship Haldric with all the existing mainline campaigns.

+For the initial release, we plan to include *Heir to the Throne* as only mainline campaign.
+More campaigns will be (re)added in later versions.

 In addition, there are a few people in high places who are not happy with the quality of Wesnoth's mainline campaigns.
-Authors mgiht address this by rewriting large portions of the story and/pr making use of new gameplay mechanics.
+Authors might address this by rewriting large portions of the story and/or making use of new gameplay mechanics.

 Thus, changes in Singleplayer Content and Gameplay are expected.